awsdocs/amazon-efs-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

 ## Configuring an EFS File System to Mount Automatically at EC2 Instance Launch<a name="mount-fs-auto-mount-on-creation"></a>

 You can configure an Amazon EC2 instance to mount your Amazon EFS file system automatically when it is first launched with a script that works with `cloud-init`\.
 You add the script during the **Launch Instance** wizard of the EC2 management console\.

 The script installs the NFS client and writes an entry in the `/etc/fstab` file to identify the mount target DNS name as well as the subdirectory in your EC2 instance on which to mount the EFS file system\.
 The script makes sure that the file gets mounted when the EC2 instance is launched and after each system reboot\.
+The script also enables encryption of data in transit using the `tls` option\.

 For more information about the customized version of `cloud-init` used by Amazon Linux, see [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonLinuxAMIBasics.html#CloudInit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonLinuxAMIBasics.html#CloudInit) in the *Amazon EC2 User Guide for Linux Instances*\.